|

 With this Parser you can collect interface status information like sent/received Packets or Bytes or Interface errors.
 At this time only IOS devices (routers and switches) are supported.

 The information the parser uses to collect the statistics is from "show version" and "show interfaces" output.
-The output of each device has to be stored in a seperate file and the output of both commands must be collected.
+The output of each device has to be stored in a separate file and the output of both commands must be collected.
 Otherwise the Parser will fail.

 7.3.
 GUI explanation